Navigate

 set nat source rule 10 translation address 'masquerade'

-To verify that translation occurs and view current translations, we can run show nat source translations:
+To verify that translation occurs and view current translations, we can run show nat source translations

-[email protected]:~$ show nat source translations
+vyos@vyos:~$ show nat source translations

 Pre-NAT Post-NAT Prot Timeout